 4. STORAGE BIN WITH HANDLE

 I have seen beautiful refrigerators, filled with storage bins, that are serious #oranizationgoals.
 But, I know that just won’t work for us.
 Similarly to the turntable though, I wanted a solution to corral the jellies and breakfast items.
-This heavy duty container works perfectly.
+This heavy duty container (SIMILAR) works perfectly.
 And, I don’t feel like I’m playing Jenga, pulling everything out and putting it all back in.

 5. SLIM PITCHER

 Dave and I have been on a Crystal Light kick the past several months and we always have a pitcher of it, ready to go in the evenings.
 But, we had been using a pitcher that was huge (y’all, I am talking 873459 gallon capacity) and when we did make a new batch, the batch would only fill just over half.
 LOTS of wasted space there.
 I actually bought this pitcher as a test and it totally passed.
 Here’s the deal if you make pitchers of beverages by the cup-full.
 One Crystal Light package calls for 8 cups of water.
 I don’t like it so “strong” so I dilute it and make it with 10 cups.
 The below pitcher, with a fresh batch of Crystal Light is holding 9 cups (so, it’s a compromise 🙂 ).
 Before, I couldn’t fit any other beverages next to the monster pitcher; now, there is ample room.
 It also has an easy-pour spout, which is a plus. 🙂